Submission Guidelines

 AUDIENCE OF AET

-Farmers, agricultural machinery manufacturers and industries, policymakers, scientists, engineers, students, youths searching for careers, and academicians associated with agriculture and allied activities.
+Farmers, agricultural machinery manufacturers and industries, policy makers, scientists, engineers, students, youths searching for careers and academicians associated with agriculture and allied activities.

 PREFERENCES IN PUBLICATION